-For inward opening doors the importance of checking internal plaster thicknesses is essential to ensure there is enough girth between the edge of the frame and the hinge, to prevent the possibility of binding.
+For inward-opening doors, the importance of checking internal plaster thicknesses is essential to ensure there is enough girth between the edge of the frame and the hinge to prevent the possibility of binding.
 Different manufacturers have different jig settings, and the type of hinge being used on the new door can also affect the distance.

 In general a normal butt hinge on a uPVC door is set in 20mm.
 A flag hinge on the same uPVC door is likely to be only 10mm from the edge.
 Whereas, Composite door hinges are completely different again and can vary between 25 -30mm.
-If you are in any doubt, it is best to order a frame extender or “Add On” on the hinge side.
+If you are in any doubt, it is best to order a frame extender or “Add-On” on the hinge side.
 The overall dimension quoted when ordering a door includes the frame extender.

 One further word of warning-

 The threshold and cill level of a door is perhaps the most misunderstood area of surveying.
-When replacing an existing door, the options are probably more straight forward, because the most obvious course of action is to copy what is already there.
+When replacing an existing door, the options are probably more straightforward because the most obvious course of action is to copy what is already there.

 However, there are pitfalls, even in this situation.
 Check if there is a mortar bed underneath the existing cill, and decide whether or not it will be removed when the old door frame comes out.
 This will give you your lowest datum point.

-From here you can establish the clearance required to the internal finished floor level, including the thickness of a door mat if required!
-Upvc doors will have a second rebate which closes against the bottom of the frame, so it is important to take this measurement in to account also.
+From here, you can establish the clearance required to the internal finished floor level, including the thickness of a door mat if required! uPVC doors will have a second rebate, which closes against the bottom of the frame, so it is important to take this measurement into account also.

-New build is more complicated because of the requirement of building regulation Approved document M and BS8300.
+The new build is more complicated because of the requirement of building regulation Approved document M and BS8300.

-These regulations set down certain minimum standards, and relate to new buildings, as well as extensions, material alterations and changes of use.
-The new document raises previous outdated standards, and promotes universal accessibility in new projects.
+These regulations set down certain minimum standards and relate to new buildings, as well as extensions, material alterations and changes of use.
+The new document raises previous outdated standards and promotes universal accessibility in new projects.

 This diagram is a typical illustration showing the possible difference in the internal and external levels of an older property.

 New buildings require the difference in level not to exceed 12mm.
-With this figure in mind it is important to accurately obtain the finished floor height including final floor finishes, before you order your new door.
+With this figure in mind, it is important to accurately obtain the finished floor height, including final floor finishes, before you order your new door.

 One way of making sure you don't get caught out by a late change to the finished floor height is to order your door with a frame extender at the top.
 You will then have the option, if all else fails, to lift the door and frame by removing the frame extender.

-It is good practice to ensure that replacement windows and door-sets are manufactured and installed in compliance with the current Building Regulations.
-The most relevant to windows and door-sets are listed as a guide.
+It is good practice to ensure that replacement windows and door sets are manufactured and installed in compliance with the current Building Regulations.
+The most relevant to windows and door sets are listed as a guide.
 However, Building Regulations and Fensa state that when replacing an existing window, the replacement window should not make the situation worse than the window it is replacing with regard to Documents B, E and F.